 The vast majority of sensitive data in an enterprise exists in non-production environments used for development and testing functions.
 Non-production environments represent the largest surface area of risk in an enterprise, where there can be up to 12 copies for non-production purposes for every copy of production data that exists.
 To test adequately, realistic data is essential, but real data is notorious for creating runs considerable data security risks.

 Data masking eliminates the risk of personal data exposure in compliance with data privacy regulations.
-By following data masking best practices, companies have the ability to move data fast to those who need it, when they need it.
+By following PII data masking best practices, companies have the ability to move data fast to those who need it, when they need it.

 Reading from a target and then updating it with masked data, overwriting any sensitive information.